tapegram/blog/blog/on_retros/README.md

 3) Feeling like one's experiences or ideas are not valuable enough to be shared.

 These are hard problems to solve, but here are some of my recommendations
 1) Evangelize the process.
 Talk up how the point of the retro is to make everyone happier at work.
+I mention retros at basically every standup and pair/mob session whenever any kind of idea or problem comes up.
+"Oh that sounds like something we should fix, let's talk about that at retro."
+"Oh, I don't like that you have had to spend so much time working on this frustrating process, let's talk about it at retro and figure out how we can make it easier for you."
 2) Scope down the action items and track them to make sure they actually get done.
 Show the team that real change comes from retros.
 3) Make space for people to share their experiences and engage with them.
 Don't just dismiss them out of hand.
 Sometimes it's good just to try stuff people suggest even if you think its silly, because you can always revisit it next retro and now you have convinced team members that their thoughts matter and can cause change.

+These efforts may need to start with you and any alies you can find who are similarly bought into retros.
+But eventually, these should become "team" responsibilities.
+Teams should be self-organizing and engineering led.
+This includes running the processes and ceremonies.
+Through retros, the team should refine how they collectively run the retro process and how they do things like creating refined action items.

 #### Action Items are not Done
 If you take an hour every week to earnestly discuss changes, write up and assign out action items for the next sprint, and then never do them, the team will quickly learn that retro is a waste of time.